eclipse-tractusx/bpdm/docs/developer/logging-guide.md

 ## 2.4 Where a line lives

 - A persisted-change line MUST be emitted by the **write authority** for that subject — the operation service that persists it.
 This is the same single-authority rule as [`application-code-guide.md` §2.4](application-code-guide.md#24-operation-layer), read as a logging rule.
+- Where the write authority persists one entry at a time and its caller drives the batch — the Orchestrator's task state machine and the services that call it — the batch line MUST be emitted by that caller instead.
+It is the closest place to the write that can still satisfy the one-line-per-batch rule of [2.1](#21-info); the write authority reports the entry at DEBUG.
 - Application services MUST NOT log at INFO.
 They are per API version, so a line there is duplicated across v6 and v7, and they are bypassed entirely by the golden record task path — a line there would miss most production writes.
 - Parsers MUST NOT log at INFO.
 They decide; they never persist.
-- A subject whose write emits a changelog entry SHOULD rely on `ChangelogCreateService` for its INFO line rather than adding its own.
-A subject with no changelog — relations, metadata, tasks — MUST log its own.
+- A subject whose write emits a changelog entry SHOULD rely on its service's `ChangelogCreateService` for its INFO line rather than adding its own — Pool's for business partners, Gate's for business partner and relation stages.
+A subject with no changelog — Pool relations, metadata, tasks — MUST log its own.
 - Logging MUST NOT be routed through `ChangelogCreateService.record(...)` by subjects that do not belong in the changelog.
 The changelog is a domain artifact with its own emission policy; coupling observability to it makes a business decision silently change the logs.

 ## 2.5 Schedules